Employment and skills

-- Single parent employment is at a record high: nearly seven in ten (68 per cent) of single parents are in work
+- Single parent employment is at a record high: seven in ten (69.9 per cent) of single parents are in work (i)

-- However, single parent employment drops when children are young and childcare costs are highest: in 2017, 52% of single parents with a child aged 0-2 and 48% of those with a child aged 3-4 were not in work, compared with 28% of those with a child aged between 5-10
+- However, single parent employment drops when children are young and childcare costs are highest: in 2018, 30.4% of lone parents with a child aged three to four years were in full-time employment, compared with 71.6% where the youngest dependent child was aged 16 to 18 years (ii)

 - The pay gap between lone parents and the second earner in couples is now £2.14 an hour, compared with £0.31 in 2001/02.
-The pay gap between lone parents and the main earner in couples has increased from £3.59 to £5.86 an hour over the same period.
+The pay gap between lone parents and the main earner in couples has increased from £3.59 to £5.86 an hour over the same period (iv)